 The Residence at Carter Mill

-LCB Senior Living has proposed to bring new life to the Carter Mill building in Needham Heights in the form of high quality, Independent, Assisted & Memory Care living.
+LCB Senior Living has proposed to bring new life to the Carter Mill building in Needham Heights in the form of high quality, Independent Living, Assisted Living and Memory Care.
 We are committed to an open and inclusive process.
 If you have a question, comment or would like to request a meeting, please feel free to contact us by email or at 781-619-9325.

 Needed Housing Options for Area Seniors